isomerpages/govtech-stp/_travel-and-health-control-measures/06a-FAQ.md

 #### 1. Am I required to serve a Stay-Home Notice (SHN)?
 How long is the SHN?

-The duration of your SHN, if required, depends on your 14-day travel history and prescribed condition of your entry into Singapore.
-For approved travellers, this requirement will be stipulated in the Entry Approval Letter or Safe Travel Pass issued.
+The duration of your SHN, if required, depends on your 14-day travel history.
+The length of your SHN will be stipulated in the Entry Approval Letter or Safe Travel Pass issued.
+[Click here](/shn-calculator) to calculate the end date of your SHN.

-Prospective travellers may refer to this [table](/files/SHN-and-swab-summary.pdf), or the specific SafeTravel lane (can be accessed from this [page](/arriving/overview)) for information pertaining to SHN.
+Prospective travellers may also refer to this [table](/files/SHN-and-swab-summary.pdf), or the specific SafeTravel lane (can be accessed from this [page](/arriving/overview)) for information pertaining to SHN and its duration.

 #### 2. My place of residence is unsuitable for me to serve my Stay-Home Notice (SHN).
 Can I opt to serve my SHN at the SHN-Dedicated Facility (SDF) instead?

-Singapore citizens and permanent residents whose residence is unsuitable to serve their [SHN](/health/shn), may appeal to serve their SHN at an [SDF](/health/shn/sdf).
+Singapore citizens and permanent residents whose residence is unsuitable to serve their [SHN](/health/shn), may appeal to opt-in to serve their SHN at an [SDF](/health/shn/sdf).
 These appeals, which are subject to approval, can be submitted using this [link](https://form.gov.sg/#!/5f9a5d6b9ad89a0011c84802).

 Non-resident travellers who not required to serve their SHN at an SDF, i.e. those serving 7-day SHN, but wish to do so, may make a direct reservation with the hotel.
 Before a room booking is made, travellers should check and ensure that the hotel can accommodate guests serving their SHN.